jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 Now that you’ve got the router and it’s working, there are two more things to do to for the best setup:

 1. Disable Wi-Fi on your ISP’s modem-router.

+> **Explanation for nerds:** I keep referring to the new ASUS **router** and the old ISP’s **modem-router**.
+That’s because you need a **modem** to connect to the Internet - i.e. to receive a BT line or cable connection.
+However, since Wi-Fi, people have been using **routers** to share the Internet (strictly speaking a router doesn’t have to have Wi-Fi but most modern ones do).
+Nowadays most ISPs combine them into one device, a **modem-router**.
+We’re going to use the one provided by the ISP purely as a **modem** because that’s usually what they do best, and we’re using the fancy ASUS **router** to share the Internet out.

 2. Set your new router’s Wi-Fi name and password to match your ISP’s.

 You could do neither; 1 alone; or 1 and 2 together.